Divorce begets marital property.

-In general, marital property is any property acquired by the parties during the course of the marriage that is owned as of the date of the filing or commencement of the marital litigation.
-Other property considered to be marital includes: gifts between spouses during the marriage; vested and non-vested benefits/funds accrued during marriage; real property acquired before or during marriage that is held as joint tenants with right of survivorship; appreciation of marital assets due to the efforts of a spouse during the course of the marriage; increases in retirement plans, i.e. 401(k), that predate the marriage.
+In general, marital property is any property acquired by the parties during the marriage that is owned as of the filing date or commencement of the marital litigation.
+Other property considered to be marital includes: gifts between spouses during the marriage; vested and non-vested benefits/funds accrued during the marriage; real property acquired before or during the marriage that is held as joint tenants with right of survivorship; appreciation of marital assets due to the efforts of a spouse during the course of the marriage; increases in retirement plans, i.e. 401(k), that predate the marriage.

 - Property acquired by either party in exchange for property in the first two listed above;